MritunjayTiwari14/MritunjayTiwari14/index.md

 ---

 ## 🔵 Merged Pull Requests (Zulip Flutter)
-Click the link below to view all PRs that have been merged:

 👉 [View merged PRs](https://github.com/pulls?q=is%3Apr+author%3Amritunjaytiwari14+repo%3Azulip%2Fzulip-flutter+is%3Amerged)

 ---

 ## 🟡 All Created Pull Requests (Zulip Flutter)
-This includes open, closed, and merged PRs that I created:

 👉 [View all created PRs](https://github.com/pulls?q=is%3Apr+author%3Amritunjaytiwari14+repo%3Azulip%2Fzulip-flutter)

 ---